Alo81/YesWeDo/README.md

-# SmashUltimateEditor
+# YesWeDo!
-Spirit Editor
+Smash Ultimate Randomizer and Spirit Battle Editor

 TODO:

 In progress

-  Genericize table Export

   Config file support (Set your paths, things like that).
 (Partial.
 Config supported.
 Editing config in UI not yet supported.)

-  Genericize table import(?)
-(Could i check for first XML tag with a hash?)

 Coming up